 ALEXANDRIA, VIRGINIA 22314

-We are very pleased to announce that Dr. Anneila Sargent, a member of the National Science Board, as well as Professor and Vice President for Student Affairs at the California Institute of Technology, will head the search advisory committee.
-We seek your help in identifying candidates with the following qualifications: outstanding leadership; a deep sense of scholarship; and a grasp of the issues facing science, technology, engineering, and mathematics research and education.
-Candidates must also have the ability to serve effectively as a key member of the NSF senior management team, teaming with the NSF Director and other Assistant Directors on cross-directorate activities and interactions with executive and legislative branches of government.
-When opportunities arise, the candidate must be able to communicate effectively with leaders of business and industry as well as the philanthropic community.
-Recommendations of individuals from any sector — academic, industry or government — are welcome.
+I am pleased that Dr. Deborah Lowenberg Ball, the William H. Payne Collegiate Professor of Education at the University of Michigan, will chair the search committee.
+We seek your help in identifying candidates who are outstanding leaders, have a deep record of scholarship, and understand the issues facing science, technology, engineering and mathematics (STEM) education and educational research, particularly in terms of fundamental research, innovation, and workforce development.
+Candidates must also have the skills and temperament to serve effectively as a key member of the NSF senior management team, working with the NSF Director and other Assistant Directors on interdisciplinary activities.
+The AD/EHR also interacts with the executive and legislative branches of government and must be able to communicate effectively with leaders in business, industry, and philanthropy.

 |/// signed ///|